Duality for dormant opers: Abstract

 \section{Abstract}

-In the present paper, we prove that on a fixed pointed stable curve of characteristic $p> 0$, there exists a duality between dormant $\mfs \mfl_n$-opers ($1 < n <p-1$) and dormant $\mfs \mfl_{(p-n)}$-opers.
-Also, we prove that there exists a unique (up to isomorphism) dormant $\mfs \mfl_{(p-1)}$-oper on a fixed pointed stable curve of characteristic $p> 0$.
+In the present paper, we prove that on a fixed, pointed stable curve over a field of characteristic $p> 0$, there exists a {\it canonical} duality between dormant $\mathfrak{sl}_n$-opers ($1 < n <p-1$) and dormant $\mfs \mfl_{(p-n)}$-opers, and that there exists a unique (up to isomorphism) dormant $\mfs \mfl_{(p-1)}$-oper.